Meet the Directors

 Mark Russell Smith

-Mark Russell Smith is a music director and conductor for the Quad City Symphony Orchestra and artistic director of orchestral studies.
+Mark Russell Smith is the Artistic Director of Orchestral Studies at the University of Minnesota.
 He is a graduate in cello performance from the Juilliard School and a graduate from the Curtis Institute of Music, where he studied conducting with Max Rudolf and Otto-Werner Mueller.
+He also serves as music director and conductor for the Quad City Symphony Orchestra in addition to Artistic Director of the Greater Twin Cities Youth Symphonies.

 Jazz